SantanderMetGroup/bctool/README_BCtable.md

 BCtable is an ASCII formatted file to customize the way `preprocessor.ESGF` processes variables.
 It allows selecting a particular version of a variable and select it from a particular realm at a particular frequency.
-Additionally, the variables can be filtered (see [Filters](#Filters) below).
+Additionally, the variables can be filtered (see [Filters](#filters) below).

 Format
 ------

 The file starts with a set of keyword-value pairs used to set some mandatory metadata (model, experiment) along with any other extra keywords.
 A blank line separates the keyword-value header from the variable table itself.
-Valiable processing lines start after a line beginninng with at least three dashes (`---`).
+Variable processing lines start after a line beginning with at least three dashes (`---`).
 This is a sample BCtable file:

 ```